Liberty University Editorial Style Guide

 Use an apostrophe in bachelor’s degree, a master’s, etc., but there is no possessive in Bachelor of Arts or Master of Science.
 Associate degree is not possessive.

-Bachelor of Arts: B.A., Bachelor of Fine Arts: BFA, Bachelor of Music: B.M., Bachelor of Science: B.S., Bachelor of Science in Nursing: BSN, RN-BSN, Master of Arts: M.A., Master of Business Administration: MBA, Master of Arts in Teaching: M.A.T., Master of Divinity: M.Div., Master of Fine Arts: MFA, Master of Science: M.S., Master of Science in Nursing: MSN, BSN-MSN, Juris Doctor: J.D., Doctor of Osteopathy: DO, Doctor of Philosophy, Ph.D., Doctor of Ministry: D.Min.
+Bachelor of Arts: B.A., Bachelor of Fine Arts: BFA, Bachelor of Music: B.M., Bachelor of Science: B.S., Bachelor of Science in Nursing: BSN, RN-BSN, Master of Arts: M.A., Master of Business Administration: MBA, Master of Arts in Teaching: M.A.T., Master of Divinity: M.Div., Master of Fine Arts: MFA, Master of Science: M.S., Master of Science in Nursing: MSN, BSN-MSN, Juris Doctor: J.D., Doctor of Business Administration: DBA, Doctor of Osteopathy: DO, Doctor of Philosophy, Ph.D., Doctor of Ministry: D.Min.
 Plural form: Ph.D.s, M.A.s.
 See AP Stylebook for full description.

 Programs that stand alone in context without being used as an official degree title should always be lowercased, e.g. degree in communication studies, a student studying mathematics.
 School of ______ should be capitalized when referencing a specific school within the university.